AishwaryaM-10/WiDS-Datathon-2024-EDA/README.md

-# 🩺 WiDS Datathon 2024 – Metastatic Diagnosis Period Prediction
+# 🩺 WiDS Datathon 2024 Challenge 2 – Metastatic Diagnosis Period Prediction

 This repository contains exploratory data analysis (EDA), feature exploration, and modeling strategies developed for the **WiDS Datathon 2024 Challenge 2**.
 The challenge focuses on predicting the period in which patients are diagnosed with metastatic cancer using diverse clinical, demographic, and environmental data.